Become a Green Chapter

 - Purchase one reusable item each year to minimize the impact on your budget.

 - Avoid helium-filled balloons that can escape and travel long distances.
-They are the biggest balloon threat to wildlife.
 Helium is a non-renewable resource and is in short supply.

 - Keep all your Halloween costume elements for other times when you’ll need to dress up and be in character.

-We “power down” the entire House before breaks (winter break, spring break, Thanksgiving break)
+“Power down” the entire house before breaks (winter break, spring break, Thanksgiving break)

 - Unplug all cords and chargers from wall outlets.

 - Ensure windows are tightly closed and blinds/curtains are drawn.

 Host a sustainability-oriented campus or community service project

 - Volunteer for environmental stewardship projects like tree planting, trail maintenance, storm drain tagging, trash mapping, stream clean-ups, etc.